Heidi Fleiss: Media appearances

+In January 2010, Fleiss became a housemate on the Channel 4 reality series Celebrity Big Brother for its seventh series.
+She became the second housemate to be evicted.
+She did not return for the finale.
+Fleiss would then appear on the VH1 Celebrity Rehab spin-off Sober House.
+In 2011, she appeared in the Animal Planet reality special, Heidi Fleiss: Prostitutes to Parrots, displaying her new career in bird carrying.

+In 2025, Fleiss appeared in the Netflix documentary miniseries Aka Charlie Sheen.

-Business interests
+Business ventures

+In July 1994, Fleiss opened her clothing store, Heidi Wear, in Old Town Pasadena, it later relocated to Third Street Promenade in Santa Monica.
+In late 2003, Fleiss opened up her second clothing store 'Hollywood Madam' on Hollywood Boulevard; it closed within several months.

-In 2005, Fleiss announced plans to open a brothel in Pahrump, Nevada named Heidi Fleiss's Stud Farm" In 2007, Fleiss opened a laundromat named Dirty Laundry in Pahrump as her plans for the brothel had been put on hold due to a "slight complication".
+In 2005, Fleiss announced plans to open a brothel in Pahrump, Nevada, named Heidi Fleiss's Stud Farm.
+In 2007, Fleiss opened a laundromat named Dirty Laundry in Pahrump as her plans for the brothel had been put on hold due to a "slight complication".
 In 2009, she said that she had abandoned her plans to open such a brothel because she did not want to "deal with all the nonsense in the sex business".
 Instead, she said she would focus on renewable energy, which she described as "perfect for Nevada" and "the wave of the future".
 She opened a fashion boutique in Los Angeles after being released from prison.

 As of April 2025, and since at least January 2017, Fleiss owns and manages the Flying S Ranch Ultralight Flightpark, an ultralight private use airport in Pahrump, with FAA designation NV54.

-Personal life
+Personal life and other legal issues

+In April 2001, Fleiss was sentenced to six months of house detention after failing to show up to mandatory drug tests and admitting to using methamphetamine and prescription pills.

-In 2003, Fleiss accused actor Tom Sizemore, her ex-boyfriend, of domestic violence.
-Sizemore was convicted of the charge.
+Fleiss dated actor Tom Sizemore between 1999 and 2003.
+In 2003, Fleiss accused Sizemore of domestic violence.
+Sizemore was later convicted and sentenced to six months in jail and three years probation.

 Fleiss eventually moved to Pahrump, Nevada, a small town near Death Valley while caring for 25 parrots.
 Drew Pinsky, who treated Fleiss for substance abuse, performed brain scans on her that showed significant frontal lobe dysfunction, which Pinsky surmised was behind her inability to empathize with people, and her propensity for doing so with birds.